 Cathy Valcke, M.S., serves as the Director of External Relations and Public Affairs at Indiana University’s Kokomo campus.
 She has worked on the campus for 23 years in various roles including Director of Alumni Relations and Campus Ceremonies, and Director of Human Resources.
 In her current role, Cathy connects with communities in the campus’ 14-county service area, with special attention to engaging with P-12 colleagues in an attempt to help raise the educational attainment rate in north central Indiana.
 She is responsible for IU Kokomo’s Center for Community Engagement.
 She also serves as the Collaboratory administrator on the IU Kokomo campus.

-Lauren Wendling, M.S.
-Ed., is Collaboratory’s Customer Success Manager and works to ensure all institutions successfully implement and utilize Collaboratory to tell their story of community engagement, inform institutional strategy, and provide data-driven evidence to cultivate a culture of engagement throughout campus.
+Lauren Wendling, Ph.D., is Collaboratory’s Director of Institutional Success and works to ensure all campuses successfully implement and utilize Collaboratory to tell their story of community engagement, inform institutional strategy, and provide data-driven evidence to cultivate a culture of engagement.